Wil Myers Player Props: Reds vs. Cardinals

-Wil Myers -- with an on-base percentage of .205 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the St. Louis Cardinals, with Adam Wainwright on the mound, on May 23 at 6:40 PM ET.
+The Cincinnati Reds, including Wil Myers (.205 on-base percentage in past 10 games, 52 points below season-long percentage), take on starting pitcher Steven Matz and the St. Louis Cardinals at Great American Ball Park, Wednesday at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Cardinals.
+He had a hitless performance in his previous game (0-for-3) against the Cardinals.

 Wil Myers Game Info & Props vs. the Cardinals